antleaf/USRN-Discovery/Desirable-Characteristics-of-Repositories/README.md

 ## *Desirable Characteristics of Data Repositories for Federally Funded Research*

-The *Desirable Characteristics of Digital Publication Repositories* document credits the OSTP's *Desirable Characteristics of Data Repositories for Federally Funded Research* document as a source.
+The *Desirable Characteristics of Digital Publication Repositories* document acknowledges the OSTP's *Desirable Characteristics of Data Repositories for Federally Funded Research* document as a complementary framework.
 A copy is included here, with permission, as a reference ([downloaded from Smithsonian Research Online](https://repository.si.edu/handle/10088/113528?show=full) on 2024-06-21).